 - 5.1.
-Hazardous Chemical Management

-- Hazardous chemicals shall be managed in accordance with information provided in the SDSs or as otherwise specified by the ESH Department.

-- 5.2.
-Approval of Hazardous Chemicals

-- All hazardous chemicals at SURF shall be approved by the ESH Department prior to arrival on-site.
-To receive approval, the following information must be submitted to ESH (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram):

-- o The hazardous chemical's current SDS.
+Hazardous Chemical Management - Hazardous chemicals shall be managed in accordance with information provided in the SDSs or as otherwise specified by the ESH Department. - 5.2.
+Approval of Hazardous Chemicals - All hazardous chemicals at SURF shall be approved by the ESH Department prior to arrival onsite.
+To receive approval, the following information must be submitted to ESH (ESH-(4000-FD)-200338 Chemical Approval Flow Diagram): - o The hazardous chemical's current SDS. - o The approximate amount of the hazardous chemical to be used on-site. - o The location of the hazardous chemical usage. - Approved chemicals must have a SDS on file in the HAZMIN database.

-- o The approximate amount of the hazardous chemical to be used on-site. - o The location of the hazardous chemical usage. - Chemicals used in experiments (including compressed gases and cryogenic materials) must be approved by ESH and added to a chemical inventory before they can be brought onto SURF property.
-The inventory shall include the name of the responsible person, arrival date at SURF and storage information (quantities, locations and containment descriptions).
-An inventory is required for chemicals that remain onsite for extended periods (JHAs cover modest amounts of chemicals that are immediately removed from site after use).
-Approved chemicals must have a recent SDS on file.
-SDSTA maintains an inventory template for chemicals. - A hazardous chemical may be rejected or restricted based on certain hazardous attributes, quantity request, location or because the SDS does not conform to regulatory standards.
+- Chemicals used in experiments (including compressed gases and cryogenic materials) must be approved by ESH and added to a chemical inventory before they can be brought onto SURF property. - A hazardous chemical may be rejected or restricted based on certain hazardous attributes, quantity request, location or because the SDS does not conform to regulatory standards.